israelabarca2005/Ethereum-SmartContracts/README.md

 The address placed inside the at method is the address of the contract we deployed earlier, so make sure you change it with the address of your own contract.

-Once you execute the command, you should see the message “Hello World from Ganache!” in the command-line.
+Once you execute the command, you should see the message â€œHello World from Ganache!â€ in the command-line.

-Now it’s time to experiment with web3, type the following command:
+Now itâ€™s time to experiment with web3, type the following command:

 truffle(ganache)>web3